With Teamup Calendar, the administrator link is the “control center” of your calendar.

 What is a Teamup calendar administrator link?

-When you first created your Teamup Calendar, you are taken to a screen like this:
+When you first create your Teamup Calendar, you are taken to a screen like this:

 The administrator link is also sent to you via email, when a Teamup Calendar is first created.

 The default administrator link can be renamed, or new links with administrator rights created.
 Note that administrator rights should only be granted to additional calendar links if really necessary.
 The more people with administrator access, the less secure your calendar is.

 To determine if a link has administrator rights, click the blue menu icon on the right of the calendar.
 If you see Settings on the top of the drop-down list, the link has administrator access.
 Only administrator links can access the calendar settings.
 This limitation helps safeguard your calendar from accidental data loss or unauthorized access.
 If Settings does not appear as an option on the drop-down list, the link does not have administrator privileges.

 Take note that there is no log on needed to access a Teamup Calendar.
 All that you need to open your calendar is your calendar link.
 There are Teamup user accounts, but these are optional and not required for calendar access.